 (3) Unofficial graduate transcripts.

-(4) Two sets of evaluations for recent courses you taught.
+(4) Two sets of evaluations of recent teaching performance.

 (5) Names and contact information of three references.